-(in thousands of Canadian dollars) September 30, 2017 December 31, 2016
+(in thousands of Canadian dollars) 2017 2016

 Financial Position Data

-Cash and cash equivalents \$ 96,510 \$ 261,876
+Cash and cash equivalents \$ 133,055 \$ 261,876

-Non-cash working capital (2,487) (143,833)
+Non-cash working capital (42,395) (143,833)

-Working capital 94,023 118,043
+Working capital 90,660 118,043

-Non-current loans and borrowings 14,314 8,623
+Non-current loans and borrowings 13,843 8,623

-Shareholders' equity 158,027 163,566
+Shareholders' equity 158,621 163,566

-Although the Company has adequate amounts of both working capital and equity, the expectation of a weaker industrial market in the near term with the resultant negative impact on earnings combined with the anticipated increase in PPP project activity, which requires a healthy balance sheet, has led to a decision by the Company and its Board of Directors to reduce the amount of dividends paid.
+Although the Company has adequate amounts of both working capital and equity, the expectation of a weaker industrial market in the near term with the resultant negative impact on earnings combined with the anticipated increase in PPP project activity, which requires a healthy balance sheet, led to a decision by the Company and its Board of Directors to reduce the amount of dividends paid.
 Commencing in January 2017 for shareholders of record, the dividend was reduced from \$0.0633 to \$0.0325 per common share per month.
-The reduction in the amount of our monthly dividend will allow the Company to maintain equity and working capital at levels not otherwise attainable if the 2016 dividend rate was maintained and also support execution of the Company's diversification strategy.
+The reduction in the amount of the monthly dividend allowed the Company to maintain equity and working capital at levels not otherwise attainable if the 2016 dividend rate was maintained and support execution of the Company's diversification strategy.

 As a component of working capital, the Company maintains a balance of cash and cash equivalents.
-At September 30, 2017, this balance amounted to \$96.5 million.
-The non-cash net current asset/liability position was in a net liability position of \$2.5 million at September 30, 2017, compared to a net liability position of \$143.8 million at December 31, 2016.
-The primary drivers of the change are the decrease in accounts payable and increase in income tax payments in the first quarter, and an increase in accounts receivable in the third quarter driven by an increase in project activity through the Bird Heavy Civil subsidiary.
+At December 31, 2017, this balance amounted to \$133.1 million.
+The non-cash net current asset/liability position was in a net liability position of \$42.4 million at December 31, 2017, compared to a net liability position of \$143.8 million at December 31, 2016.
+The primary drivers of the change are the decrease in accounts payable in 2017 and payment of income taxes payable accrued in 2016 which were partially offset by increased project activity through Bird

+Heavy Civil, which required additional non-cash working capital.
 The significant reduction in accounts payable in the first quarter of 2017 compared with December 31, 2016 is due to the timing of significant collections in late December 2016 and the subsequent payment to subcontractors in January 2017.
 The non-cash net current asset/liability position fluctuates significantly in the normal course of business from period to period, primarily due to the timing of differences between the settlement of payables due to subcontractors and suppliers, billings and collection of receivables from clients, and also the timing in the settlement of income taxes payable.
 The Company's cash balances absorb these fluctuations with no net impact to the Company's net working capital position or ability to access contract surety support.
 The Company believes it has sufficient working capital to support its current and expected contract security requirements.